Deconstructing a Software Developer’s Hourly Rate: Questions to Ask Your Vendor

 For those hiring programmers for their project, various considerations converge at one point: you have to learn in detail what’s included in that hourly rate.
 Comparing figures itself can’t be the main criterion because different teams can spend the same time but achieve completely different results.
 Let’s take a closer look at this, resorting, where necessary, to a house-construction analogy.

 What Payment Models Are Used in Software Development?

 Imagine you’re looking for contractors to build a house.
 In this case, you can pay a fixed price for a complete “turnkey” home or hire employees at an hourly rate.
 You can define short-term goals and make payments once the workers reach certain milestones (such as drafting, foundation laying, building, finishing, etc.).

 It’s the same with software development hourly rates.
 Two engagement models are widely used:

 - In the Fixed Price Model, the budget for the entire development process is set based on the estimated time, task scope, and materials to be used.
 After the jobs start, development teams cannot charge extra without your approval.
 However, you need to plan the entire project thoroughly to avoid unexpected challenges.
 Therefore, this type of contract is more suited for small projects with a limited budget and scope of work.

 - In the Time & Material Model, the client pays for the time and resources the developers actually use.
-This way, you pay for required tasks after they’re completed rather than guesstimating all the details in advance.
+This way, you pay for required tasks for developers after they’re completed rather than guesstimating all the details in advance.
 This option is optimal for software projects that are likely to undergo numerous changes during the development process.